jocerfranquiz/python-opengl-framework/README.md

 # python-opengl-framework

+_UPDATE 2022-12-19_: This project is on stand-by.
+PyOpenGL is a good but old library and it hasn't been mantained in a long time.
+I'he to decide if migrate the project to use ModernGL or just use Ursina Engine.

 This is an implementation of an **OpenGL Graphics Framework with Python** for educational purposes.
 For the implementation we only need this four libraries: